The elephants were amazing. The kids loved the monkeys. And everyone learned something new.

 But even after a great family day out at a wildlife attraction, what would make you go from a casual visitor to a paid member or season pass holder?

 Well, for one, being able to visit a specific wildlife attraction as often as you want can take the experience to a whole new level.
-Members enjoy everything from changing exhibits and new animal arrivals to exclusive offers and experiences.
+You’ll enjoy everything from changing exhibits and new animal arrivals to exclusive offers and experiences.
 Membership can also help you save a lot of money compared to buying multiple-day passes.

 Buying a membership or seasonal pass is not just a financial investment for guests.
 It's an emotional commitment too.